Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 4. Show final pricing in cart.

-Make sure this number changes (and, if possible, incorporates any coupon codes, promos, or shipping costs) as customers add more products throughout their buying experience.
+Make sure this number changes in real-time (and, if possible, incorporates any discount codes, promo codes, or shipping costs) as customers add more products throughout their buying experience.

-Bonus tip: Display your credit card and payment options early on to avoid any disappointed shoppers.
+Bonus tip: Display your credit card and preferred payment methods early on to avoid any disappointed shoppers.
 We recommend incorporating “buy now, pay later” payment methods, especially if your store sells higher-priced products.

 Today, it’s standard practice to keep your customer informed of their order summary throughout every step of the eCommerce checkout flow.